seedstack/website/content/guides/tasks/create-web-application/integration-tests.md

         weight: 50
 ---

-SEED brings a JUnit Runner that creates a SEED environment for tests execution.
-A test class is managed by SEED and allows a developer to inject classes via the `@Inject` annotation or use `@Transactional`, `@Logging` or `@Configuration` annotations.
+Seed brings a JUnit Runner that creates a Seed environment for tests execution.
+A test class is managed by Seed and allows a developer to inject classes via the `@Inject` annotation or use `@Transactional`, `@Logging` or `@Configuration` annotations.

 # Database connection